ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 # Evaluation Criteria {#evaluation-criteria}

-As noted above, authors are expected to do a well-rounded evaluation of the pros and cons of congestion control algorithms that are brought to the IETF.
-The following guidelines are designed to help authors and the IETF community.
-Concerns that fall outside the scope of these guidelines are certainly possible;
+As previously noted, authors are expected to conduct a comprehensive evaluation of the advantages and disadvantages of congestion control algorithms presented to the IETF.
+The following guidelines are intended to assist authors and the IETF community in this endeavor.
+While these guidelines provide a helpful framework, they should not be regarded as an exhaustive checklist, as concerns beyond the scope of these guidelines may also arise.
-these guidelines should not be considered an all-encompassing check-list.

 When considering a proposed congestion control algorithm, the community MUST consider the following criteria.
 These criteria will be evaluated in various